radiocosmology/alpenhorn/demo/demo-script.md

 root@alpen1:/# alpenhorn file state 2025/02/21/23/1324.dat demo_storage1
 Corrupt Ready
 ```
+Also note that the file count for `demo_storage1` is down to four: a known corrupt file is not
+considered "present" on a node, since it can't be used as a good copy of the file.

 ## Recovering corrupt files

 The standard way to recover a corrupt file copy is to re-transfer a known-good copy of the
-file over the corrupt version.
-We can do this by syncing the files back from `alpen2`:
+file over top of the corrupt version.
+We can do this by syncing the file back from `alpen2`:

 ```
 alpenhorn node sync demo_storage2 demo_storage1
 ```

-It will tell you there is one file to transfer (the corrupt file) and ask for confirmation:
+It will tell you there is only one file to transfer (the corrupt file) and ask for confirmation:
 ```(console)
 root@alpen1:/# alpenhorn node sync demo_storage2 demo_storage1
 Would sync 1 file (12 B) from Node "demo_storage2" to Group "demo_storage1".